Niels Bohr: Manhattan Project

 When the news of Bohr's escape reached Britain, Lord Cherwell sent a telegram to Bohr asking him to come to Britain.
 Bohr arrived in Scotland on 6 October in a de Havilland Mosquito operated by the British Overseas Airways Corporation (BOAC).
 The Mosquitos were unarmed high-speed bomber aircraft that had been converted to carry small, valuable cargoes or important passengers.
-By flying at high speed and high altitude, they could cross German-occupied Norway, and yet avoid German fighters.
+By flying at high speed and high altitude, they could cross German-occupied Norway and avoid German fighters.
 Bohr, equipped with parachute, flying suit and oxygen mask, spent the three-hour flight lying on a mattress in the aircraft's bomb bay.
 During the flight, Bohr did not wear his flying helmet as it was too small, and consequently did not hear the pilot's intercom instruction to turn on his oxygen supply when the aircraft climbed to high altitude to overfly Norway.
 He passed out from oxygen starvation and only revived when the aircraft descended to lower altitude over the North Sea.
 Bohr's son Aage followed his father to Britain on another flight a week later, and became his personal assistant.

 Bohr was warmly received by James Chadwick and Sir John Anderson, but for security reasons Bohr was kept out of sight.
 He was given an apartment at St James's Palace and an office with the British Tube Alloys nuclear weapons development team.
 Bohr was astonished at the amount of progress that had been made.
 Chadwick arranged for Bohr to visit the United States as a Tube Alloys consultant, with Aage as his assistant.
 On 8 December 1943, Bohr arrived in Washington, D.C., where he met with the director of the Manhattan Project, Brigadier General Leslie R. Groves Jr. He visited Einstein and Pauli at the Institute for Advanced Study in Princeton, New Jersey, and went to Los Alamos in New Mexico, where the nuclear weapons were being designed.
 For security reasons, he went under the name of "Nicholas Baker" in the United States, while Aage became "James Baker".
 In May 1944 the Danish resistance newspaper De frie Danske reported that they had learned that 'the famous son of Denmark Professor Niels Bohr' in October the previous year had fled his country via Sweden to London and from there travelled to Moscow from where he could be assumed to support the war effort.